askalione/Structr/wiki/AspNetCore/AspNetCore-Referrer.md

 # AspNetCore Referrer

-This part contains tools for working with HTTP referer and other related things.
+This part contains tools for working with HTTP referrer and other related things.
 Typical use-case of such tools is, for example, specifying of redirect back to entity's details form from edit form is needed after pressing "Ok" button or "Cancel" button.

-## ReferrerControllerExtensions
+## Controller extensions

 | Method name | Return type | Description |
 | --- | --- | --- |
 | RedirectToReferrer | `RedirectResult` | Creates `RedirectResult` object specifying redirect to url depending on presence `__Referrer` key (specified in `ReferrerConstants.Key`) in `HttpRequest.Form`.
 In case of existing of such key the corresponding url from `From` value will be used to redirect to.
 In other case the provided `url` parameter will be used. |

-## ReferrerHttpRequestExtensions
+## HttpRequest extensions

 | Method name | Return type | Description |
 | --- | --- | --- |